 Add credibility to your website and increase brand awareness with the addition of your logo.
 If you don’t have a logo, you can use tools like Canva, or get a professional graphic designer to make one for you.
 Before they begin, talk about the look and feel you want your brand to reflect.
 Show them your brand guidelines, website, unique value proposition and tagline.

 A tagline is a short and succinct statement of what your business does.
 This can be something as simple as ‘Just Do It’ (Nike’s tagline) or Tourism New Zealand’s ‘100% Pure New Zealand’.
 It is intended to build brand strength and recognition.
 Your tagline should be displayed on your homepage, near the top and under your company name.

 Once you’ve attracted visitors to your website, the aim is to convert them into customers.
 By having a call to action button (‘enquire now’, 'find out more') at the top of the page, you’ll be able to build a database and a direct line of communication with potential customers.

 5. Quality content

 Ensure your website has content that attracts, informs, entertains and converts.
 How do you do that?
 There are many ways, including getting straight to the point, sticking to your key/brand messages, structuring your content like an inverted pyramid - the most relevant information up front, followed by the least important messages.
 Be authentic, factual and inspiring.
 Use a variety of content forms - from text to imagery, video and infographics.
-Ensure that it’s relevant to your audience and enhances the messages you aim to get across.
+Ensure that it’s relevant to your audience and enhances the messages you want to get across.